languitar/autosuspend/doc/source/available_checks.rst

 .. option:: host

-   A regular expression specifying the host from which a user needs to be logged in, default: ``.*``.
+   A regular expression specifying the host from which a user needs to be logged in.
+   Users logged in locally on the machine are usually reported with an empty string as the host value.
+   In case this check should only match local users, use ``^$`` as the value for this option.
+   default: ``.*`` (i.e. accept users from any host).

 Requirements
 ============